Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Discussion

-Both \source and AX J1745.6-2901 are binary systems with high inclination anglesand both these sources show eclipses in their light curves; these similarities suggest that the broad iron lines observed in the spectra of high inclination sources can be explained as a relativistic smeared line instead of a purely Compton broadened line and seems to suggest the similar origin of the broad iron emission line independently on the inclination angle of the binary system.
+Both \source and AX J1745.6-2901 are binary systems with high inclination angles, and both sources show eclipses in their light curves.
+These similarities suggest that the broad iron lines observed in the spectra of high-inclination sources can be explained as relativistically smeared lines instead of purely Compton broadened lines.
+The similarities also seem to suggest a similar origin of the broad iron emission line independently of the inclination angle of the binary system.